Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 Make sure you built both x86, ARM and x64 (x64 doesn't apply to Windows Phone).
 The toolkit must be referenced as an ExtensionSDK.
 Referencing the SDK by browsing to a DLL as with desktop apps will not work.
 There's two options to 'install' the extension sdk without building an actual installer.

- a.
-Copy the contents of the folder \Output\ExtensionSDKs\ to "[USERFOLDER]\AppData\Local\Microsoft SDKs\"
+1. Copy the contents of the folder \Output\ExtensionSDKs\ to "[USERFOLDER]\AppData\Local\Microsoft SDKs\"
- b.
-Add the following tag to your app project at the very bottom of your project file right before the <Target> tags:
+2. Add the following tag to your app project at the very bottom of your project file right before the <Target> tags:
 ```
 <PropertyGroup>
     <SDKReferenceDirectoryRoot>[TOOLKITFOLDER]\output\ExtensionSDKs;$(SDKReferenceDirectoryRoot)</SDKReferenceDirectoryRoot>